-CONSISTENCY OF THE COMPANY'S BUSINESS WITH SEVERAL U.S. RETAILERS
+CONSISTENCY OF THE COMPANY'S BUSINESS WITH SEVERAL LARGE CUSTOMERS

-The Company is particularly concerned about the consistency of business with several U.S. retailers.
-The recent tightening of credit availability worldwide caused all retailers to sharply curtail inventory increases.
+The Company is particularly concerned about the consistency of business with several U.S. retailers and foreign distributors.
+The tightening of credit availability worldwide caused all retailers and distributors to sharply curtail inventory levels.
 In addition, many retailers have been negatively impacted by the economic recession.
-The Company has experienced some consolidation in product lines and item elimination, or reductions at several big box retailers.
-Finally, the Company is subject to fluctuations in production of the Company's automobile customers and the potential impact that might have upon the Company's rear seat entertainment products for the automotive market in the coming year.
+The Company has experienced some consolidation in product lines and item elimination at several big box retailers.